In this article:

 - Will I get notified when a scheduled post is published?

 - How do I add a GIF to my post?

 - How can I schedule a post to the Facebook queue natively?

 - Can I select a thumbnail for my Instagram video?

 - How do I unschedule a post?

 - I've just added my channels.
-Why can't I see all of my content?
+Why can't I see all of my content in Publish?